github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 We may still have cases of more than one expression flowing to a call, but then they flow through different code paths (possibly due to control-flow splitting).

-We might want to make the source more specific, for example a parameter to a method or block.
+We might want to make the source more specific, for example, a parameter to a method or block.
 This query finds instances where a parameter is used as the name when opening a file:

 .. code-block:: ql